Drizzr/img2latex/README.md

 ### 4. **LatexProducer**

 - Generates LaTeX sequences during inference using either greedy decoding or beam search.
 It also supports rendering of the predicted formulas.
+- For a smaller, standalone repository focused just on inference, you can check out the [Img2Latex Generator](https://github.com/Drizzr/Img2Latex_generator).

 ---